zzz686970/software_engineer/gcp_data_engineer_notes.md

 ### debugger
 inspect state of a running application in real time without stopping or slowing it down.
 it allow you to inspect the production source code without slowing down your application.
+monitor variable in running programs.
 ### error reporting
 counts, analyzes and aggregates the crashes in cloud services.
 email, mobile alerts on new erros.